Consumer resource

 Faulty goods — online guide

 This tool offers general pointers only.
 It is not legal advice.
 Every case turns on its facts.
-For England and Wales only.

 We will ask who you bought from, how long ago (for trader sales), whether the contract was at a distance (for example online or by phone) so we can flag distance‑selling rules, then whether any damage happened in your care after the sale, before summarising themes under the Consumer Rights Act 2015.